Insight - Paying for gene therapy: are annuities the next big thing?

 No gene therapies have been approved in the United States, but Europe approved its first gene therapy last year.
 Glybera treats a rare disorder that clogs the blood with fat and has been cleared for reimbursement in Germany at a price of 850,000 euros, or around $1 million.
 It will be sold for a one-time payment because it is too difficult to measure how well it works, said Joern Aldag, CEO at Dutch biotech firm UniQure NV, which developed Glybera.

-Aldag said gene therapies for larger patient populations in development at UniQure, including hemophilia and congestive heart failure, would likely be priced on an amortized basis.
+Aldag said gene therapies for larger patient populations in development at UniQure, including haemophilia and congestive heart failure, would likely be priced on an amortized basis.

 "Gene therapy may be an initial very high burden for the healthcare system," Aldag said.
 "The general consensus is that asking for a one-off payment of over a million dollars becomes unacceptable."